How does the social care process work?

 If you don’t meet the criteria, we will still give you information and advice, and help you to find services in the community, some of which may be free, which can keep you as happy, productive and independent as possible.

-If you do meet the criteria, we will work with you to identify what services you would most benefit from, and help you make a decision about how find services to meet your ongoing needs, including working out how much those services should cost – even if you choose to pay for the services yourself.
+If you do meet the criteria, we'll work with you to decide which services you would most benefit from to meet your ongoing needs, including working out how much those services should cost – even if you choose to pay for the services yourself.

 Once we’ve identified that you need ongoing care and support, we will offer to carry out a financial assessment.
 This is called a Fairer Charging Assessment, and is used to work out how much of the cost of those services you should pay based on your financial circumstances.
 This could be some, none, or all of the cost of your care package.